JCSDA/jedi-docs/docs/using/building_and_running/running_jedi.rst

 There are several options when running JEDI applications executables:

 - Run in application mode (most commonly used).
 The example below would run a :code:`Variational` JEDI application with the FV3 model, passing :code:`myconfig.yaml` to configure the application.
+Depending on the system, replace ``mpiexec`` with the correct launcher command (e.g. ``srun -n``) and submit the job through a batch script or in an interactive session.

 .. code-block:: bash

      [mpiexec -nN] fv3jedi-var.x myconfig.yaml [output-file]

 - Run in validate-only mode.
 The example below would verify that :code:`myconfig.yaml` is a valid configuration file for the :code:`Variational` JEDI application, but will not run the :code:`Variational` application.